LinerSu/nyu-pl-spring-20-rec/Week 01/README.md

 <img src="http://latex.codecogs.com/svg.latex?\{  a^i b^j c^k \, | \, i,j,k \geq 0 \,\, and \,\, i=j+k \}" border="0"/>

 ###### Answer:
-The idea is that the number of occurences of c must equal to the sum of the occurences for a and b.
+The idea is that the number of occurences of `c` must equal to the sum of the occurences for `a` and `b`.
 That is, if a string contains `a`, it must also contains either `b` or `c`.
 Here is one possible solution:
 ```
 S -> aSc | X
 X -> aXb | ε